Week 5 Forestry Camp

 Njeri Nembhard (a.k.a.
 Mama Njeri) is a co-founder of Maroon Life Learning (MLL) which focuses on the continued study and proliferation of African knowledge, culture and history.
 For the past 18 year she has been a homeschool educator of her own and other children.
 She has created African Centered curricula which she has taught in brick and mortar schools and online for adults and children alike.
 She is a graduate of Columbia University Teachers College with a master’s degree in International Education Development, Curriculum and Technology.
 A person dedicated to academic excellence and the advancement of African people and their descendants in the Diaspora, she has prior academic experience in the areas of curriculum development and academic proofing, business development and publication projects and hotel management.
 An energetic enthusiastic individual, she is committed to the plight and journey of African science, art and culture through its people and their descendants.

-Chinyere (Chichi) Aguwa is a Princeton RISE fellow who will be supporting OurSpace this summer.
-She is a rising sophomore at Princeton University who plans to major in Anthropology and minor in Global Health and Health Policy.
-Some activities that she is involved in on-campus include working for the Office of the Dean of Undergraduate and being a treasurer for Friends of MSF at Princeton.
+Chinyere (Chichi) Aguwa was a Princeton RISE fellow who supported OurSpace this summer.
+At the time of the fellowship, she was a rising sophomore at Princeton University who plans to major in Anthropology and minor in Global Health and Health Policy.
+Some activities that she was involved in on-campus include working for the Office of the Dean of Undergraduate and being a treasurer for Friends of MSF at Princeton.
 As a premed student, she hopes to become a medical professional and primarily work with marginalized communities to help them access proper health care.